From Hurwitz numbers to Feynman diagrams: counting rooted trees in log gravity: Summary and outlook

 \section{Summary and outlook}

-In this work, we gave a tree-level description of the logarithmic contribution of the partition function of topologically massive gravity at the critical point.
-Through the isomorphism between the symmetric algebra and the Hopf algebra of rooted ladder trees, we showed that $Z_{log}$ can be expressed as a sum over rooted trees indexed by Hurwitz numbers.
-It was also shown how the count of factorizations of permutations by the Hurwitz numbers appears on the rooted trees.
+In this work, we gave a tree-level description of the logarithmic contribution of the partition function of topologically massive gravity at the critical point, showing that $Z_{log}$ can be expressed as a sum over rooted trees indexed by Hurwitz numbers.
+It was also shown how the cycle decomposition of permutations counted by the Hurwitz numbers appears on the rooted trees, bringing in the context of quantum gravity yet an illustration of the relationship between rooted trees and Hurwitz numbers already discussed in various places in the mathematical literature \cite{goulden2009short,chen2008localization,lando2010hurwitz,goulden2011moduli,dubrovin2017classical,chen2020masur}.

-Our work illustrates the relation between the algebraic structures introduced by Connes and Kreimer, and integrability.
-The thread running through this relationship is that the global form of the KP hierarchy appearing in the log partition function is given by the Hirota equations \cite{Hirota:1971zz}, whose bilinearity is related to the properties of comultiplication and to the basic relation $\Delta (g) = g \otimes g$ for group elements \cite{Morozov:2005mz}. $Z_{log}$ therefore provides additional evidence of the nontrivial integrable structure behind the standard formalism of perturbative quantum field theory.

-The relationship between rooted trees and Hurwitz numbers has been discussed in various places in the mathematical literature \cite{goulden2009short,chen2008localization,lando2010hurwitz,goulden2011moduli,dubrovin2017classical,chen2020masur}.
-A mention of the relationship has recently appeared in theoretical physics, in the study of a non-compact topological symmetric orbifold conformal field theory \cite{Li:2020zwo}.
-From a holographic perspective, it would be interesting to further probe what appears as a topological subsector of non-unitary holography.